nori-parelius/noriparelius/content/privacy-policy.md

 -   Right to transfer your data: you have the right to request all your personal data from the controller and transfer it in its entirety to another controller.
 -   Right to object: you may object to the processing of your data.
 I comply with this, unless there are justified grounds for processing.

-If you want to exercise any of these rights, feel free to contact me.
+If you want to exercise any of these rights, feel free to contact me

 ## Contact details {#contact-details}